cassiasamp/test_churn_model/README.md

 ![github CI](https://github.com/cassiasamp/test_churn_model/actions/workflows/.github/workflows/ci-cd.yaml/badge.svg)

-Testing the use of Mlops with a client's churn model
+Mlops with a client's churn model
 ====================================================

+Testing the use of Mlops with a client's churn model.
-An end to end ml pipeline with mlops tools based on [Krish Naik's Mlops course](https://www.youtube.com/watch?v=Ly3Dor8HZUA).
+This is an end to end machine learning pipeline with Mlops tools based on [Krish Naik's Mlops course](https://www.youtube.com/watch?v=Ly3Dor8HZUA).

 Project Organization
 ------------